 IBD HAS NO AGE is an EFCCA campaign started in 2022 in order to raise awareness of how Inflammatory Bowel Disease (IBD) is impacting on the life of people aged 60 years and over.
-This year, for World IBD Day 2023 (19 May), we will launch a survey on people with IBD aged 60 years and over to investigate more on this topic with questions related to both quality of care and quality of life.
+This year, for World IBD Day 2023 (19 May), we are launching a survey on people with IBD aged 60 years and over to investigate more on this topic with questions related to both quality of care and quality of life.

 Why people with IBD aged 60 years and over ?

 While IBD commonly peaks in young adulthood, a significant 10% to 15% of newly diagnosed people with IBD are 60 years and over.
 Moreover, it is estimated that in the next decade, 1/3 of all patients with IBD will be older adults (60 and above).

 Our Key message are:

 Currently, clinical data to inform treatment options practices are based on observational data or indirect evidence because people with IBD aged 60 years and over are underrepresented in clinical studies.
 Therefore there is a risk of IBD patients in this age group not benefitting from best treatment options.

 We need a better understanding of the disease epidemiology among the older population and specific knowledge for the management and treatment of IBD in advanced age.
 There needs to be more research on specific issues related to comorbidities, polypharmacy, drug effectiveness and interactions.

 Watch our Purple Talk (Webinar) organised on World IBD Day 2022 on the issue of IBD in people aged 60 years and over and the need for more comprehensive scientific evidence.
 Our invitees included representatives from the scientific community to discuss the challenges and unmet needs of people with IBD aged 60 years and over.

 The fact that the IBD population is shifting towards an older age calls for comprehensive actions to meet these challenges and better prepare our healthcare systems for an ageing IBD population.